we take care of us.

 Hagamos Vaca isn’t some distant nonprofit with fancy offices—it’s a community effort, powered by a (very) small group of people who refuse to let their neighbors struggle alone.
 When a newly arrived family has nothing, your support stocks their fridge.
 When a kid needs glasses, you help them see.
 Every dollar goes straight to the work (seriously)—no red tape, just real help, right now for people who need it.

-Hagamos Vaca isn’t charity.
-It’s solidarity.
+It isn’t charity—it’s solidarity.
 And it takes all of us.

 When families in our community need help, we step up.
 Hagamos Vaca makes sure no one is left to struggle alone—whether that means filling a fridge, finding safe housing, covering costs for glasses or prescriptions, making sure families know their rights or that kids have a bike to ride.
 We handle the urgent needs, the everyday necessities, and the unexpected crises, because we take care of us.